 Restaurants in Bordeaux

 Dining out in Bordeaux is a joy and there are a vast selection of quality restaurants cooking up traditional French cuisine and international options.
 In the last few years Bordeaux has revitalised its image and become a more fashionable and sophisticated city.
 The quality of its restaurants has surged along with this style revolution and there are increasing numbers of Michelin-starred eateries to choose from.
 Great restaurants in Bordeaux are clumped in three main areas: Les Quais, Gambetta Square and the old town.
-However, you can find lovely places to eat strewn throughout the city and your biggest problem is likely to be too much choice and variety.
+However, visitors can find lovely places to eat strewn throughout the city and the biggest problem is likely to be too much choice and variety.
 It is not a cheap city to dine out in though and eating on a budget can be difficult.
 Although many people come to Bordeaux largely to sample and buy the excellent local wines drinking it in restaurants can be very expensive.

 Local specialities to look out for on the menu are wood-pigeon stew and foie gras; and for dessert the Bordeaux Canele Cake which is a rum and vanilla flavoured treat that can't be missed.
 Of course, anything and everything ought to be washed down with the region's famous wine, even if it is a little costly.